PHOENIX - The U.S. is still dealing with inflation, and in response, the Feds are raising interest rates in an attempt to combat the problem.

 What about people who are buying houses?

-Experts say some people are already having to settle for smaller houses in cheaper areas, because housing prices have gone up so much in some parts of the country, including Phoenix.
+Earlier in the year, experts say some people are already having to settle for smaller houses in cheaper areas, because housing prices have gone up so much in some parts of the country, including Phoenix.

 Higher interest rates also mean that for some, it could be harder to get a decent home.